 Woodwind instruments can and have been made out of many different materials.
 Historically, the first instruments were made out of box-wood or other European hardwoods like apple-, pare- or plum wood.
 To be suitable for woodwind instruments, it needs to be hard and stable, to keep in shape as well as withstand the constant exposure of high humidity, produced inside the instruments bore.

-From the middle of the 1900 century, tropical woods -like ebony and African blackwood/Mpingo- became the preferred material, do to its superior qualities regarding sound and stability.
-Mpingo is one of the hardest and densest wood available.
-It grown in the savannas and bushes in eastern Africa (Kenia, Tanzania and Mozambique).
+From the middle of the 1900 century, tropical woods -like ebony and African blackwood/Mpingo- became the preferred material, due to its superior qualities regarding sound and stability.
+Mpingo is one of the hardest and densest woods available.
+It grew in the savannas and bushes in eastern Africa (Kenia, Tanzania, and Mozambique).
 Mpingo needs at least 80 years before the tree is large enough to get harvested.
 Some of them are as old as 300 years.
+Chances are high that the clarinet you owe has wood from the time when Beethoven was alive!
 Nobody thought about clarinets that many years ago.
 Since 2016 Mpingo is listed on the Cites list of endangered species and it is now under special protection.

 In 2015 Michele von Haugg founded Dajara - Clarinets for Conservation- to create an awareness for the important s of mpingo for the music world.
 Besides free music lessons in Tanzania, they started to plant over 2000 Mpingo trees in dedicated areas to ensure that later generations can appreciate this amazing wood as well.